pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Find Flutterwings’s unhatched sibling
 - Deliver the egg to Flutterwing

 There should be three eggs when you kill Slavemaster Ruga (in the jail).
 Reward is probably about 50% of a level.
 When you pull Ruga, his two guards will spawn, and will attack you if you don’t pull him far enough away.
-The simplest approach is to kill the warrior at either side, then pull Ruga to that spot.
+The simplest approach is to kill the kobold on one side, then pull Ruga to that spot.
 I have also seen people pull Ruga to the jail cells next to him.

 *Saving from Slavery*